ManuelEAN/Blinkit-Stores-Sales/README.md

 ![image alt](https://github.com/ManuelEAN/Blinkit-Stores-Sales/blob/65dc2d38bc0f59f9c609bb3987b7eeb515823770/image0.png)

-Insight: Items with "Regular" fat content account for a commanding 93.8% of sales, while "Low Fat" items constitute only 6.2%.
+**<ins>Insight:</ins>** Items with "Regular" fat content account for a commanding 93.8% of sales, while "Low Fat" items constitute only 6.2%.
 This suggests either a strong consumer preference for regular products or a limited availability/variety of low-fat options within Blinkit's inventory.
 For a data analyst, this highlights a potential area for further investigation: is there an untapped market for health-conscious consumers, or is the current inventory strategy optimally aligned with existing demand?
 The inconsistent labeling ("LF," "Low Fat," "Regular," "reg") also points to a need for robust data governance.

 ### 3. Geographic Dynamics: Sales Performance Across Store Tiers
 Sales patterns vary significantly across different store tiers, underscoring the importance of localized strategies.

 ![image alt](https://github.com/ManuelEAN/Blinkit-Stores-Sales/blob/51aba0c9a4a3358b7a475386806d20f633546095/image2.png)

-Insight:
+**<ins>Insight:</ins>**

 Tier 1 Locations (Major Metros): Show balanced demand for Fruits and Vegetables (25.0%) and Snack Foods (24.3%), indicating a mature quick-commerce market.